techidaily/site-windows11/source/_posts/perfecting-gaming-console-use-with-windows-a-guide-to-testing.md

 ![Test Gaming Controller on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/test-gaming-controller-on-windows.jpg)
 8. Move the sticks in all directions and observe the movement on the screen.
 The indicator in the window should correspond to the direction you move the stick.

-9. Press the buttons and triggers on your controller to check if they are functioning correctly.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ASUEYpqSP5E?si=0KOZxrTVexTuUkRn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HtM7d4dpN1I?si=2vN_xgVGD4eYGORu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+9. Press the buttons and triggers on your controller to check if they are functioning correctly.

 ## How to Calibrate Your Gaming Controller Using the Control Panel